AmirmLotfy/termz/README.md

 ### Manual Analysis
 1. Click the Termz extension icon to open the side panel
 2. Choose one of three options:
-   - **Paste text**: Copy legal text and paste it into the text area
+   - **Paste text**: Copy legal text and paste it into the text area (character counter shows input length)
-   - **Upload file**: Click "Upload" and select a PDF, TXT, DOC, or DOCX file
+   - **Upload file**: Click "Click to upload or drag file here" or drag and drop a PDF, TXT, DOC, or DOCX file
    - **Right-click**: Select text on any page, right-click, and choose "Analyze selected text with Termz"
 3. Click "Analyze" and wait for the AI to process the document
 4. Review the results in the side panel